AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 At the image I see savanna and two rhinos.
 A mother and a baby rhino.
 It's sunny warm usual day here.

-At this dark and mysterious photo I can see a group of people that gathere
+At this dark and mysterious photo I can see a group of people that gathered around a campfire.

+This photo shows three runners.
+It's very early in the morning, and the sun is still close to the horizon.
+The picture was taken from an interesting perspective.

+Yes.
+I'm agree that business on one hundred percent responsible for the social life.
+Our contemporary reality shows that only buisnesses can form